nashville-software-school/server-side-python-curriculum/orientation/exercises/README.md

 ## Order of Exercises

-This is a suggested order for completing the exercises in this milestone:
+This is a suggested order for completing the exercises in orientation:

 ### Basic syntax
 1. [Dictionaries](./FND_DICTIONARIES.md)